 It is currently tested in a pilot plant at the company’s site in Leverkusen.
 The aim is to validate laboratory results, optimize the process and develop products and applications on a small industrial scale.
 The innovation enables Covestro to recover both main components: the polyol and the toluene diamine (TDA) – a precursor of toluene diisocyanate (TDI).
 In this way, the used mattresses are recirculated and given a second life through chemical recycling.

 With chemical recycling, plastics are broken down chemically into their original molecular forms so that they can be processed into entirely new plastic materials.
 It is the only way to recycle certain plastics in relevant quantities.
 There is an increasing demand for new developments in this area - and this is where Covestro can apply its core chemical expertise.

-An important step towards a closed recycling loop.
-This not only opens up new business areas, but also makes a significant contribution to more sustainable waste management and to protecting the climate and the Environment.
+It is an important step towards a closed recycling loop.
+This not only opens up new business areas, but also makes a significant contribution to more sustainable waste management and to protecting the climate and the Environment..

 Digital upgrade for chlorine production

 Digitalization is an important driver of innovation in the chemical industry.
 Industry 4.0 marks the start of a new era for companies in the sector.
 Covestro is actively seizing the opportunities offered by digitization.
 In Leverkusen, the company is using digital technologies in many of its production facilities to unlock new efficiency potential.

 Covestro has just installed state-of-the-art cell voltage measurement devices using fiber optic technology in its chlorine production – a real upgrade for the 3,000 electrolysis elements.
 They produce around 360,000 metric tons of chlorine annually.
 New MODA boxes now further increase the efficiency.
 The boxes are attached to the electrolyzers and connected to each of the 3,000 elements.
 Nothing remains hidden, not even the smallest deviations from the specified values.